redis/redis-doc/topics/key-specs.md

 **Note:**
 the only commands with _incomplete_ key specifications are `SORT` and `MIGRATE`.
 We don't expect the addition of such commands in the future.

+### variable_flags

+In some commands the flags for the same key name argument can depend on other arguments.
+For example the SET command has a GET argument, without the GET argument, SET is a write-only command, but with it, it becomes read+write.
+When this flag is present, it means that the flags in the key-spec will cover all options, but depending on some arguments, some flags can be removed or changed.

 ## Examples